manunamz/jekyll-wikilinks/README.md

 ```
 wikilinks:
-  enable: true
-  exclude: []
-d3_graph_data:
   enabled: true
   exclude: []
-  path: "/assets"
 ```

-The `enable` flags may be toggled to turn off the plugin or turn off `d3_graph_data` generation.
+The `enabled` flags may be toggled to turn off the plugin or turn off `d3_graph_data` generation.
 Any jekyll type ("pages", "posts", or collection names such as "docs" or "notes") may be added to a list of `exclude`s for either wikilinks or graph generation.

 ## Syntax
 - File level links: `[[filename]]`